 Learn about all the features and benefits of using flash loans.

 Due to this factor, most DeFi products have enjoyed massive adoption among crypto investors.
 An example of a popular DeFi product is crypto flash loans.
-Are you interested in learning about crypto flash loans?
+Are you interested in learning about crypto-flash loans?

 Throughout this guide, you'll learn about all the features and benefits of using flash loans.
-We will define crypto flash loans and explain their use cases.
+We will define crypto-flash loans and explain their use cases.
 Additionally, we will reveal why they might be a good option for crypto traders.

-At its inception, flash loans were only created for developers.
+At their inception, flash loans were only created for developers.
 However, the rise of DeFi platforms like Furucombo and DeFi Saver on the Ethereum network has allowed less tech-savvy users without technical coding skills to take advantage of these loans.

 Flash loans can be used for a variety of purposes.
 Some common uses include: